ICHydro/Riverlabs/docs/en/user-manual/telemetry/lora-lorawan-guide.md

 # LoRa / LoRaWAN Configuration Guide

 !!! abstract "Overview"
     This guide explains how to configure your LoRaWAN device using the MCCI LMIC library and connect it to The Things Network (TTN).
-Covers EUI formatting, payload optimization, TTN usage policies, and best practices.
+Covers EUI formatting, payload optimization, TTN usage policies and best practices.

 ## What is LoRaWAN?